Kenosha County teacher arrested in Burlington; could face child pornography, sexual assault charges

 BURLINGTON — An elementary school band teacher from Wheatland in Kenosha County has been arrested on suspicion of sexually assaulting a child and possession of child pornography, according to Racine County Jail records.

-The records show that Zachary Wendt, 38, is being held on suspicion of multiple felony offenses, although no charges had been filed as of Thursday morning.

-The jail records indicate that Wendt could face charges including two counts of sexual intercourse with a child aged 16 or older; two counts of sexual assault of a child by a person who works or volunteers with children; three counts of possession of child pornography; and one count of exposing genitals or other intimate parts.
+According to online court records, Wendt is facing three felony charges of possession of child pornography, two felony counts of sexual assault of a child by a person who works or volunteers with children, one felony count of exposing genitals and two misdemeanor counts of sexual intercourse with a child 16 or older.

+The child pornography charges each carry a possible 15 years in prison, along with 10 years of extended supervision, while the sexual-assault felonies each carry a potential three years in prison and three years of extended supervision, and the sixth felony charge carries a possible 18 months in prison and two years extended supervision.

+Wendt was scheduled to make his initial appearance Thursday afternoon in Racine County Circuit Court before Commissioner Alice A. Rudebusch.

 It was not immediately clear why Wendt was arrested by Burlington police, as he works at Wheatland Center School, located in the Town of Wheatland in Kenosha County.